nazhudha/CV/README.md

 **POWREADY** (Oct 2020 - Present)
 _Sales Manager_

-- Design and implement a strategic sales plan to help expand Powready's products, services and help grow its UK customer base.
+- Design and implement a strategic sales plan to help expand Powready's products, services and help grow its UK customer base
 - Developing the sales process, achieving growth, meeting planned quarterly sales targets and managing a growing sales team
 - Forecast & budget sales revenue, as well as in charge of expansion, retention and churns